 (d) REAP Submission with Occupancy Permit Application: The architect (or other responsible party) is required to submit an updated REAP Checklist and all the required Occupancy Permit documentation as well as an updated Sustainability Statement at the time that Occupancy Permit applications are made to Campus & Community Planning.
-If an Occupational Permit application contains a substantive amount of information yet portions of the credit documentation are not available by the time of Occupancy Permit application, then a written statement must be submitted with such Occupational Permit application that identifies: (a) the missing documentation; (b) the reasons for the delay; and (c) the expected timeline for receipt and submission of such unavailable documentation.
+If an Occupational Permit application contains a substantive amount of information yet portions of the credit documentation are not available by the time of Occupancy Permit application that identifies: (a) the missing documentation; (b) the reasons for the delay; and (c) the expected timeline for receipt and submission of such unavailable documentation.
 These submissions will provide the documentation necessary for Sustainability and Engineering, Campus & Community Planning to verify compliance with the mandatory and optional credits that have been incorporated into the project, and to verify that, at minimum, REAP Gold will be achieved.
 The REAP Occupancy Permit Checklist and documentation can be submitted a maximum of three times.

-Submission: updated REAP Checklist, all documentation identified as "Documentation: Submit at the Occupancy Permit Phase", updated Sustainability Statement

-Format: Electronic format (REAP Checklist-Excel spreadsheet; documentation saved as one pdf file and organized into component areas and individual credits with an index).

-Submit to: Sustainability and Engineering, Campus & Community Planning

-Review Time: 15 business days after document completion check
+Submission: updated REAP Checklist, all documentation identified as "Documentation: Submit at the Occupancy Permit Phase", updated Sustainability Statement Format: Electronic format (REAP Checklist-Excel spreadsheet; documentation with separate folders for each credit).
+Submit to: Sustainability and Engineering, Campus & Community Planning Review Time: 15 business days after document completion check